KevinAst/feature-u/docs/crossCommunication.md

 - Other features will supply this content using the `fassets.defineUse` directive, by referencing these same **injection keys**.

-This gives **feature-u** more knowledge of the process, allowing it to verify that supplied resources are correct.
+This represents more of a **pull** philosophy.
+It gives **feature-u** more knowledge of the process, allowing it to verify that supplied resources are correct.

 **SideBar**: The `define` and `defineUse` directives are very similar, and in some cases can be used interchangeably.
 The `defineUse`